Enryaku-ji Temple on Mt. Hieizan, boasting over 1200 years of history, is Japan’s sacred spot for Buddhism.

 The Yokawa area, is located several kilometers away from the other two areas.
 Its main building, the Yokawa Central Hall, is built on a slope.

 Mt.
 Hieizan is one of Kyoto’s well-known mountains.
 You can go hiking or take the ropeway to the summit.
+It is a good destination for a day trip.
 The view from the ropeway is amazing.
 Autumn leaves here change its color earlier than other viewing spots.

 Admission : 700 yen (entrance to all three areas), 500 yen (treasure house)